krishnarevi/Hallucination_in_VLMs/README.md

 - **Details**:
   - 250 recipe tasks
   - Each task contains 4–6 natural-language steps
-  - Based on the refined dataset from [_Generating Coherent Sequences of Visual Illustrations for Real-World Manual Tasks_](https://openreview.net/forum?id=H1lFqT4YwS), with additional modifications for model compatibility
+  - Based on the refined dataset from the paper 'Generating Coherent Sequences of Visual Illustrations for Real-World Manual Tasks', with additional modifications for model compatibility